Trident (gum)

 Trident is a brand of sugar-free chewing gum owned by the Italian-Dutch company Perfetti Van Melle.
 It was originally introduced by American Chicle in 1960 shortly before it was bought by Warner-Lambert in 1962.
-It reached the UK in 2007 when it was introduced by its then-owner Cadbury Schweppes in the United Kingdom.
+It reached the United Kingdom in 2007 when it was introduced by its then-owner Cadbury Schweppes in the United Kingdom.

 Trident is sold in more than 70 countries around the world, but sometimes marketed under different names.
 The gum is called Stimorol across much of Europe and Africa, Beldent in Argentina, First in Turkey, Dirol in Russia, and Hollywood in France.

 History

 American Chicle Company introduced sugar-free Trident gum in 1960.
 Two years later, the business was purchased by Warner-Lambert.

-Trident expanded internationally in 1970, entering the Canada, Spain, and Switzerland markets.
+Trident expanded internationally in 1970, entering the Canadian, Spanish, and Swiss markets.
 When Trident television advertisements began airing in the 1970s, Trident sales went from $27 million worldwide in 1973 to $80 million in 1976.
 By 1977, Trident was the best selling sugarless gum on the market.
 During the 1970s, Chicle stopped making the sugar-based Black Jack, Clove, and Beemans gums in order to shift resources to Trident and Freshen Up.
 The gum was manufactured in Chicle's Long Island City factory until Warner-Lambert closed it in 1981.

 Trident was manufactured by the Chicle subsidiary of Warner-Lambert until 1997, when it became Adams.
-In November 1999, Warner-Lambert announced its intentions to merge with American Home Products before Pfizer stepped in and offered more money.
+On November 4th, 1999, Warner-Lambert announced its intentions to merge with American Home Products before Pfizer stepped in and offered more money.
 The $90.2 billion deal was announced in February 2000.
 Following a two-year bar on selling the candy division, Pfizer sold Adams to Cadbury Schweppes for $4.2 billion in December 2002.
 By 2005, Trident's worldwide sales grew by 20%.
-It firstmreached arket in 2007.
+It first reached market in 2007.
 By March, the gum had captured 12% of the market.

 In 2010, Kraft Foods acquired Cadbury for $19.6 billion.
 By 2011, Trident led the US gum market with a 23.8 percent share of the industry.
 When Kraft announced in 2012 that it would split into two companies, Trident became part of Mondelez International.
 The Trident brand launched China in 2015.

 In 2022, Mondelez announced it would divest its gum brands, including Trident, in North America and Europe.
 In 2023, Mondelez sold its gum portfolio, including Trident, to European confectionery manufacturer Perfetti Van Melle.

 Products

 Original

 Trident Original is the first variant of the Trident product.
-The gum is contained in packs of 3 or 14 wrapped sticks and comes in 6 main flavors, those being: Original, Bubble gum, Spearmint, Cinnamon, Watermelon Twist, and Tropical Twist.
+The gum is contained in packs of 14 wrapped sticks and comes in 12 flavors, including Original, Spearmint, Bubblegum, Tropical Twist, Cinnamon, Watermelon Twist, Perfect Peppermint, Wintergreen, Mint Bliss, Pineapple Twist, Minty Sweet Twist, and Island Berry Lime.